 T1551

-A highly popular, much-admired Darwin Hybrid, ‘Apeldoorn’ is renowned for its superb, oval-shaped flowers held on long, strong stems.
+A highly popular, much-admired Darwin Hybrid Tulip, ‘Apeldoorn’ is renowned for its superb, oval-shaped flowers held on long, strong stems.
 The exceptionally large blooms are draped with cherry red petals, lit from below by a golden base and punctuated by a prominent black centre.

 -